Information for HTCondor Week Speakers

 Most technical talks are 20 minutes long, including time for questions and answers.
 We try to keep talks on schedule, so aim for a 15-18 minute presentation.
-Talks are scheduled for the afternoon of Monday, April 28th, all-day Tuesday, April 29th, and the morning of Wednesday, April 30th.
+Talks are scheduled for all day Wednesday, May 20th; all-day Thursday, May 21st; and the morning of Friday, May 22nd.

 HTCondor Week offers a diverse audience.
 It includes system administrators that manage HTCondor pools as well as end-users that are just learning how to use HTCondor.
 Some people have computer science backgrounds, while others are scientists or managers.

 If you are an end-user talking about how you use HTCondor, try to balance the description of your work with the description of how you use HTCondor.
 If you are a HTCondor system administrator, search for a balance between the nitty gritty details and the big picture of how you use HTCondor.

 But above all, don't worry too much about your talk.
 HTCondor Week attendees are a relaxed crowd that enjoys learning more about HTCondor and how people use it.